escodebar/trainings/slides.md

 <!-- .element: style="font-size:0.5em;" -->

 Notes:
+* If no argument is passed, the commit currently checked out will be shown
 * See ``HEAD``, ``master``, etc.?
 We met these already
-* ``HEAD`` is not discussed during this training
+* We will discuss ``HEAD`` in a couple of slides
 * ``master`` is a branch, branches are discussed later
 * More details about commits are discussed in a few slides
 * A commit hash can be passed to the show command to show a specific commit
-* If no argument is passed, the currently checked out commit will be shown

 ---